How to Make Amazing Salads in 5 Easy StepsJune 26, 2013

 Store bought salad dressings make me angry.
 They are expensive and full of low-quality ingredients, usually including some form of sugar.
 To make your salads go WOW, I definitely recommend making your own easy dressing.
-It’s as easy as whisking together some olive oil (use good stuff like this) and vinegar, or you can blend it up with things like this, tasting as you go:
+It’s as easy as whisking together some olive oil and vinegar, or you can blend it up with things like this, tasting as you go:

 – Fresh or dried herbs